athanasis/hello-world/README.md

 # MTT (Minimum Time Travel) simulations in Web-GIS

-Follow the instructions below to install and run fire behaviour simulations based on the MTT algorithm through a Web-GIS application.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Follow the instructions below to install and run fire behaviour simulations based on the MTT algorithm through a Web-GIS application.The instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-What things you need to install the software and how to install them
+* [GeoServer](http://geoserver.org/) - The open source server for sharing geospatial data
+* [Python](https://www.python.org/) - Python is an interpreted, object-oriented, high-level programming language
+* [MySQL](https://www.mysql.com/) - The open source relational database management system (RDBMS)
+* [GDAL](https://www.gdal.org) - The Geospatial Data Abstraction Library.
+Follow these instructions (https://sandbox.idre.ucla.edu/sandbox/tutorials/installing-gdal-for-windows) to install GDAL

 ```
 Give examples